mbest1813/documentation/v2/clickstream/destinations/pebble-post.md

 title: Pebble Post
 sidebar: platform_sidebar
 ---
-Astronomer Clickstream makes it easy to send your data to Pebble Post.
+MetaRouter makes it easy to send your data to Pebble Post.
 Once you follow the steps below, your data will be routed through our platform and pushed to Pebble Post in the appropriate format.

 ## What is Pebble Post and how does it work?
 Pebble Post uses online data to target consumers with printed mail and solutions for remarketing, acquisition, prospecting, and brand awareness.